joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 You can search (using the ctrl and f keys) for words or phrases.

-If you’d like to add something to this style guide, or have a question or suggestion, contact senior content designers caroline.vickers@defra.gov.uk or richard.furlong@kainos.com
+If you’d like to add something to this style guide, or have a question or suggestion, contact senior content designers:

+caroline.vickers@defra.gov.uk

+richard.furlong@kainos.com

 ## A to Z